 The basic principle of this approach is nothing but to write and solve codes so that information security can be enhanced and that automatically leads to privacy.

 Q: What exactly do you know about SAFER?
 What is its abbreviation?

 SAFER stands for Secure and Fast Encryption Routine and is basically a block chipper.
-It has 64 bit block size and is a byte-oriented algorithm which is widely used.
+It has a 64 bit block size and is a byte-oriented algorithm that is widely used.
 Its encryption and decryption procedures are highly secure and have 10 rounds out of which 6 can be used freely.
 This technology has wide application in digital payment cards

-Q: What is Fast Data Encipherment Algorithm?
+Q: What is the Fast Data Encipherment Algorithm?

-It is basically a cryptosystem that has 64 bit block size.
-Its prime aim is to assure the performance of software in which it is used.
+It is basically a cryptosystem that has a 64 bit block size.
+Its prime aim is to assure the performance of the software in which it is used.
 However, due to its insecure approach, it is not so common in the present scenario.

 Q: Name the properties of Interactive proof that are useful in Cryptography according to you?